 In the Terms of Reference it was also stressed that the Commission needed to consider the ongoing stability of the finance sector in Australia, the economic implications of any recommendations; including the availability and cost of financial services for the Australian community.

 The Commission received 10,140 submissions, 61% related to banking, 12% superannuation and 9% financial advice.

-Commissioner, the Honourable Kenneth Madison Hayne AC QC, will submit a final report by 1 February 2019.
+Commissioner, the Honourable Kenneth Madison Hayne AC QC, submitted a final report on 1 February 2019.

 Banking Code of Practice